 At the bottom of the esophagus is a circular band of muscle, called the lower esophageal sphincter, which separates it from the stomach.
 It generally remains closed, but when we eat and swallow, this valve relaxes to let food and liquid pass through to the stomach, then closes again.
 Acid reflux occurs when the valve opens when it’s not supposed to, so the stomach contents — be they food, acid or digestive juices — flow backward.

 It’s normal for that valve to open from time to time, allowing us to let out a discreet (or hearty) burp.
 But problematic reflux can cause heartburn, especially after a meal or when you lie down to doze.
-Gastroesophageal reflux disease (GERD) is chronic acid reflux that becomes problematic.
+GERD is chronic acid reflux that becomes problematic.
 According to the American College of Gastroenterology, it’s believed that as many as 20 percent of U.S. adults suffer from it.

 Age can be a factor.
 Just as our skin gets looser as we get older, the bundle of muscle that makes up the lower esophageal sphincter, as well as the supporting structures of the stomach, may not be as taut, ultimately creating more leeway for digested food to gravitate upward.
 Producing less saliva — which helps neutralize acid in your esophagus as it goes down — after a certain age can also play a role, Ergun says.